johnfruscella/restfulapi-tut3/README.md

 git commit -m "inital commit"

-npm init -y // creates package.json file npm install install express nodemon //
+npm init -y // creates package.json file npm install express nodemon //

 //npm is like the app store for node js applications
 // after npm install runs, it creates node_modules directory

-git checkout -b 0151_create_app.js //what does this do? name is argument
+git checkout -b 0151_create_app.js // Creates branch and goes into it.
+Filename is an argument.

 code app.js
-const express = require('express'); //calling the express 49 mins
+const express = require('express'); //calling the express 49 mins  "Express is a web application framework for Node.
+It provides various features that make web application development fast and easy which otherwise takes more time using only Node."